An introduction to a general records theory both for dependent data and high dimensions: revisited 2: Probability laws of strong records from iid sequences

 \end{theorem}

 \textbf{Remark}.
-The strict inequality in the domain $(y_1<\cdots<y_k)$ is due the the fact for an absolutely continuous random vector, the event of the equality of some components is a $null$-event.
+The strict inequality in the domain $(y_1<\cdots<y_k)$ is due to the fact that for an absolutely continuous random vector, the event of the equality of some components is a $null$-event.
 We may also say that ii comes from the fact that the $y_j$'s are strong records.
-Actually in the case where the \textit{iid} sequence is associated to an absolutely \textit{pdf}, there are string records only.\\
+Actually in the case where the \textit{iid} sequence is associated with an absolutely continuous \textit{pdf}, there are strong records only.\\

 \textbf{Proofs}.
 Let us organize the proofs into points.\\

 \textbf{Direct Proof of (c)}.
 This part might be proved as a consequence of (b).
 But we need to learn how to use the Markov property in a simple case.
 So, we give a direct proof.
 Let us begin by the two first cases $n=1$ and $n=2$ and and next, we proceed by induction.
 For $n=1$, we have that $X^{(1)}=X_1$ and the \textit{pdf} $f$ of $X_1$ is given by Point $(c)$.
 For $n=2$, we may use the conditioning formula (\ref{fcondG2}) to have